Strategic Plan & Performance

 Industrial Waste & Pretreatment

 2020 Water Quality Initiative

-Wilson Park Creek Reach 3 is located between West Layton Avenue & South 1st Street and the Canadian Pacific Railroad (CPRR) tracks near I-94/43, on the southside in the City of Milwaukee.
-Approximately 3.7 square miles of highly urbanized land, including the majority of General Mitchell International Airport, drains into this section of Wilson Park Creek.
+The Milwaukee Metropolitan Sewerage District is partnering with the City of Milwaukee and others to construct the Wilson Park Creek Reach 3 flood management project.
+The project is located between West Layton Avenue at South 1st Street and the Canadian Pacific Railroad (CPRR) tracks near I-94/43, on the southside of the City of Milwaukee.
+It drains approximately 3.7 square miles of highly urbanized land uses, including the majority of General Mitchell International Airport.

 A printable overview for the Wilson Park Creek Reach 3 project can be found here.

 The Wilson Park Creek project will help to address issues related to floodwater management by:

 Drone footage was completed in November 2022 of Wilson Park Creek Reach 3.
 The ride begins at W. Layton Avenue and flys downstream (Phase 2), circles the flood storage basin (Phase IA) under construction, and flys back upstream.

 Preliminary engineering was completed in July 2018 for the recommendations above within Wilson Park Creek Reach 3.
 The final design has been divided into two phases:

 MMSD will conduct a number of stakeholder and public outreach activities throughout the entirety of the project to provide information, obtain project input and feedback.